airswap/airswap-protocols/source/light/README.md

-# Swap
+# Light

 [AirSwap](https://www.airswap.io/) is a peer-to-peer trading network for Ethereum tokens.
-This package contains source code and tests for the atomic `Swap` used to perform trustless token transfers between parties.
+This package contains source code and tests for the `Light` atomic swap used to perform trustless token transfers between parties.
+Light functions as a simplified version of the [Swap](https://github.com/airswap/airswap-protocols/tree/master/source/swap) contract for specific use cases that do not require full features.

 [![Discord](https://img.shields.io/discord/590643190281928738.svg)](https://discord.gg/ecQbV7H)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)